90s Grunge Fashion Tips and Basics

-Grunge fashion was led by music, poverty, apathy and social alienation.
-And pretty Kurt.
-And scary Courtney.
-After a quick scoot through grunge music history we pile into the key elements of grunge fashion and how it applies today!
+Grunge fashion was led by music, poverty, and social alienation.
+After a quick scoot through grunge music history we pile into the key elements of grunge fashion and how it applies today.
 If you’re interested in grunge fashion, the chances are that you’re not desperate to jump on a style bandwagon.
 You know your grunge roots, and you’ve no intention of paying £400 for silk army pants just because a glossy magazine told you that was the way to take on board the grunge comeback.
 Hell, we don’t even know if there even is a grunge comeback.
 Who cares?
-We just think grunge is a good style for poor people who love music and thinking and generally mooching around…
+We just think grunge is a good style for poor people who love music and generally mooching around…

 How to Wear Grunge Style Tips

 A flowery dress and Doc Martens is the perfect grunge look.
 The dress should end above the knee, but hey – no rules.

 Flowery cotton dresses rock.
 Grunge style encourages you to wear flowery frocks whatever gender you are.
 But only with heavy combat boots or weathered sneakers or Doc Martens.

 ‘Kinderwhore’ little girl dresses with Peter Pan collars.
 There’s a mini-controversy over who started the ‘little girl dress’ with a Peter Pan collar trend.
 Was it Kat Bjelland or Courtney Love?
 Either way, a subgenre of the grunge look is Kinderwhore fashion.

 Layers of tops are essential.
 Good for braving the elements / outdoor gigs.
 Good for paying less heating bills.

 Flannel shirts were popular Grunge attire regardless of gender – mainly because flannel was popular in Seattle as outdoor wear.

 Anything plaid became accepted grunge style.
 Plaid flannel shirts.
 Long baggy plaid shorts.
 Tartan kilts were also good for any gender.